seek-oss/sku/docs/static-rendering.md

 ## Render entry

-After configuring sku config, the render entry needs to return the HTML required to create all the above files.
+After configuring sku, the render entry needs to return the HTML required to create all the above files.
 The render entry is set via `entry.render` (default is `src/render.js`).

 **Example render entry**